makkus/freckles/src/freckles/doc/glossary.md

 :    *freckles* can execute tasks using different backends (shell, Ansible, etc.).
 An adapter implements an interface
      to that backend *freckles* can query and use.

+freck
+:    The *freckles* bootstrap script, used to install *freckles*, has a few nice extra features.

 frecklecute
 :    One of the command-line application that ship with *freckles*.
 Takes a *frecklecutable* and executes it.
 Can auto-generate command-line arguments and help-text.